STROKES AND ARTERIOSCLEROSIS

 the presence of excessive toxic metals such as cadmium and lead.

-are also possibly associated with arteriosclerosis.
+associated with arteriosclerosis.

 CIGARETTE SMOKING AND ALCOHOL